Altinn/altinn-studio-docs/content/events/subscribingtoevents/developer-guides/poll-events/_index.en.md

 ---
 title: Polling events
 linktitle: Polling events
-description: Retrieve events using the Events API
+description: Developer guide on how to retrieve events using the Events API
 weight: 40
 ---
 {{% notice warning %}}